iprana-lab/iprana-lab.github.io/_pages/about.md

 {: .block-tip }

 ### Opportunities
+**If you are interested in pursuing a Ph.D., please email me with your research interests.**

 I would be more than happy to work with:
 - **Motivated students** eager to explore AI/ML and computational methods to solve engineering problems
 - **Research collaborators** across disciplines